"The game he planted was for a garden. The garden turned out to be rather large."From The Archive — Issue One

 You don't have to play padel to read it.
 You probably should anyway.

-Issue One opens with dispatches from the World Padel Summit, Barcelona — including the first episode of The Sessions, recorded on location — and from the first Premier Padel event in London.
+Issue One opens with dispatches from the World Padel Summit, Barcelona — including the first episode of The Sessions, recorded on location.

 Issue One · June 2026